fzingg/starcli-starknetjs-stepbystep/README.md

 node connect_existing_account.js
 ```

-you should see the account informationin the console:
+you should see the account information in the console:
 ```
 account Account {
   provider: SequencerProvider {